Active, continuous, lightweight monitoring

-AppNeta actively monitors your network minute-by-minute so that we can determine when to automatically escalate if alert thresholds are violated.
-AppNeta identifies over 88 different network issues, including route change or QoS alteration.
+AppNeta actively monitors your network in real time so that we can determine when to automatically escalate if alert thresholds are violated.
+AppNeta identifies over 88 different network issues, including route changes or QoS alterations.
 AppNeta's pattern-matching algorithm uses hop-by-hop diagnostic data to gather every metric you need to quickly determine the root cause of the issue.
-Get the right alerts for you, when you need them and with all the data you require to solve the problem fast.
+Get actionable alerts when you need them and with all the data you require to solve the problem fast.

 Mean Opinion Score and jitter trends over time

 Go beyond monitoring data traffic with specific tuning for voice problems for any VoIP needs, including at virtual call centers.
 With voice tests and continuous assessments you can determine where performance is dropping and see relevant voice metrics including QoS, MOS, jitter and latency.